michaelact/example-no-code-observability/tools/grafana-beyla/README.md

 eBPF-based autoinstrumentation for web applications and network metrics.

-## Overview

-Grafana Beyla is an interesting tool I found at January 13, 2024.
+* Grafana Beyla is an interesting tool I found at January 13, 2024.
 Unlike many similar tools, Beyla can run on a single VM without the need for Kubernetes.

 ## Application Example